datarobot-oss/terraform-google-dr-infra/README.md

 When `kubernetes_cluster_endpoint_public_access` is `false`, Kubernetes management operations such as `kubectl` and `helm` commands (including the Helm chart installs performed by this Terraform module) must be run from a host which can access the Kubernetes cluster API private endpoint.
 By default, any host within the GKE nodes subnet has access but this can be extended using the `kubernetes_cluster_endpoint_access_list` variable.
 This can be helpful when running this Terraform module from a host that resides within the same VPC as the GKE cluster but in a different subnet than the GKE nodes.

 Two node groups are created:
-- A `primary` node group intended to host the majority of the DataRobot pods
+- A `drcpu` node group intended to host the majority of the DataRobot pods
-- A `gpu` node group intended to host GPU workload pods containing the label `datarobot.com/node-capability: gpu` and taint `nvidia.com/gpu:NoSchedule`
+- A `drgpu` node group intended to host GPU workload pods containing the label `datarobot.com/node-capability: gpu` and taint `nvidia.com/gpu:NoSchedule`

 By default, slices of `network_address_space` will be used for the cluster nodes and control plane private endpoint IPs.
-It is best to use a separate address space for `kubernetes_pod_cidr` and `kubernetes_service_cidr` as these are secondary (aliased) ranges.
+It is best to use a separate address space for `kubernetes_pod_cidr` as it is a secondary (aliased) range.

 #### Permissions
 TBD